drenkas/orderflow/README.md

 # Orderflow

-Real-time 24/7 aggregate live trades to build footprint candles.
+Real-time services to deploy in a docker container to aggregate live trades and build footprint candles.
 Supports Binance and Bybit (crypto).

 Services: